mnemosyne-proj/mnemosyne/mnemosyne/mnemosyne/libmnemosyne/docs/source/index.rst

 Libmnemosyne overview
 ==============================

-Libmnemosyne consists of a number of Components, which can be swapped in and out.
+Libmnemosyne consists of a number of components, which can be swapped in and out.
 This is handled by the ComponentManager.
-Examples of Components are the scheduler, the storage layer, card types, plugins, ...
+Examples of components are the scheduler, the storage layer, card types, plugins, ...

 The basic unit of information from which Cards are derived is called a Fact,